-It took a long time in my writing journey before I asked a fellow blogger for some Pinterest tips.
+It took a long time in my writing journey before I asked a fellow blogger for some freelance Pinterest tips.
 Now that I understand the platform?
 PURE MAGIC.
+I hope this tip answers your questions about Pinterest.
+I’ve also included some freelance writing tips.

 My perspective shifted after I met Shawna, a minimalist blogger and life coach over at Simple on Purpose.
 She shared about how her business and blog took off after one Pin went viral.